jfulponi/jfulponi.github.io/RESUME.md

 ## Education

-### MSc in Transport Economics, Planning, and Operation
+### MSc in Transport Economics, Planning, and Operation of Urban and Metropolitan Transport
 *University of Pablo de Olavide, Seville, Spain*
 *Graduated in 2023*